FortiGate

 DHCP conflict detection in FortiOS:

-FortiGates unit have a DHCP conflict monitor available.
+FortiGates unit has a DHCP conflict monitor available.

 Adjust the timeout under any DHCP server entry.